jessicamecht/concept_gridlock/README.md

 The checkpoints are in the google drive folder and can be used to run/continue training or testing.

 ### Dependencies:
 ```
 pytorch_lightning
 transformers
 timm
+numpy
+pandas
 h5py
 scipy
 opencv-python
 tensorboard
 ```

+______

+# Pre-processing Comma Data
+comma_preprocess/raw_readers.ipynb reads the chunks from the comma dataset and combines them to h5py file It uses components of Comma openpilot (https://github.com/commaai/openpilot)

+You can download the comma data here: https://academictorrents.com/details/65a2fbc964078aff62076ff4e103f18b951c5ddb